abd2re/ib-notes-save/Computer Science IA.md

 ## Idea 1
 Using flask to make a event organiser application where users can create events with details and customers can buy or reserve a ticket for that event.
 - Users have a sign up and log in page, they have then 3 tabs:
-	- Create an event tab
-	- See your